 Drop All Classes

-To Withdraw from All Subjects Enrolled (drop all classes) means you are choosing to withdraw from IU Bloomington for the current term.
+To withdraw from all subjects means you are choosing to withdraw from IU Bloomington for the current term.

 - Before or during the first week of the term you can drop all your classes online using the “Register and Drop/Add” link on OneStart Student Center.

-- After the first week of classes through finals week you will need to meet with your University Division academic advisor or come to the University Division Advising Office in Maxwell Hall 101 during normal business hours to process a Withdrawal From All Subjects.
+- After the first week of classes through the last day of semester classes (the Friday before finals week), you will need to meet with your University Division academic advisor or come to the University Division Advising Office in Maxwell Hall 101 during normal business hours to process a Withdrawal From All Subjects.

 Please note the following exceptions: